CodeWizard90/CodeWizard90/README.md

 - 👋 Hi, I’m @CodeWizard90
-- 👀 I’m interested in coding 2D Games and Frontend Angular
+- 👀 I’m interested in Frontend Development with Angular and any UI/UX Frameworks and tools
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning C#, Python and Typescript

 <!---